may-thethtar/Full_Stack_Project/README.md

 Project Description
 ==================
 In this project, I had to learn about the React for the front end and Express framework of Node.js for Backend.
 As a first step, I will build step by step to build Node.js Restful CRUD API using Express, Sequelize with MySQL database.
-The main function of this web application is CRUD but we implement the functions by using express node.js for the backend.
+The back-end server uses Node.js + Express for REST APIs and Front-end side is a React.js client with React Router, Axios & Bootstrap.

  I had to  build a full-stack Tutorial Application in that:
  1. Tutorial has id, title, description, published status.